lsburtonBYU/metaballs/README.md

-# random_circles_webGL
+# WebGL Metaballs
-Using WebGL to display random circles
+Using WebGL to display random animated circles that form metaballs